All new Toyota Priuses come with a three-year/36,000-mile bumper-to-bumper warranty and a five-year/60,000-mile powertrain warranty from the factory.

 Is a Toyota Prius extended warranty worth it?

-Yes, a Toyota Prius extended warranty is worth it.
-In general, an extended auto warranty is worth it if any of the following are true:
+An extended auto warranty is worth it for a Toyota Prius if any of the following are true:

 Toyota as a brand has above-average reliability, with J.D.
-Power ranking Toyota 4th out of 30 car brands for overall dependability.
-As for the Prius specifically, RepairPal gave it a 4.0 out of 5.
+Power ranking Toyota 3rd out of 30 car brands for overall dependability.
+As for the Prius specifically, RepairPal gave it a 4.0 out of 5, which is an above-average score.

 In terms of reliability for hybrids, Priuses are quite robust.
 However, they do have individual battery cell failures that can cause power loss, total shutdown or shorts in the electrical.

 Toyota maintenance isn’t too expensive and they’re reliable cars.
-Still, an extended warranty for your Prius is cheaper than it is for most vehicles, so the peace of mind that comes from purchasing a protection plan might be worthwhile.
+Still, an extended warranty for your Prius could be cheaper than the warranty cost for other vehicles, so the budget predictability that comes from purchasing a protection plan might be worthwhile.

 FAQ